 We are not your parents, nor do we want to be (although we may act that way occasionally), but we expect all of our staff to be responsible in their personal recreational habits.
-If you are interested in joining our first class staff, and meet our requirements, please send a letter of interest and summary of your qualifications to us at Raft Masters so we can arrange an initial phone interview.
+If you are interested in joining our first class staff, and meet our requirements, please send a letter of interest, a summary of your qualifications, and a completed employment application (found below) to Will@raftmasters.com so an initial phone interview can be arranged.

 This course is primarily intended for those who wish to seek employment as a raft guide, although we occasionally train individuals seeking to become private boaters.
 Upon successful completion of the course, you will be qualified to run commercial river trips through Bighorn Sheep Canyon on the Arkansas River (and other Class III rivers, with proper orientation) in a paddle-raft, paddle-assist raft, or an oar-raft while in the employment of a licensed outfitter.
 The State of Colorado River Outfitters Licensing Statutes and Regulations require all commercial guides to have received a minimum of 50 hours of on-river training by a qualified instructor.
 You should expect to have 100 or more hours of training by the time you complete the Raft Masters program, excluding “land” instruction and CPR and First Aid requirements.**